 Let’s be honest, there’s a whole horde of “wildlings” up there in the north that many Hongkongers would rather keep out.
 If they’re ever to cross over, Lok Ma Chau is the main station they’re going to come through...

-The Peak may grab the headlines but Tai Mo Shan is actually our highest point.
+The Peak may grab the headlines but it’s Tai Mo Shan that’s our highest point.
 Thus, it’s only fitting the mountain (not The Mountain) gets to be home to The Eyrie.
-Perhaps we could consider ejecting the entire Legislative Council down the Moon Door.
+Now that CY has departed we’ll have to think of another individual to eject via the Moon Door.

 A place of great expectations now left in near ruins, Ma Wan Fishing Village is eerily reminiscent of the great castle of Harrenhal.
 Abandoned and falling into disrepair, Ma Wan is in fact just one of Hong Kong’s many ghost towns.

 No Red Weddings here, just many shipping containers.
 A less dramatic spot than the real Twins, then.
-While there might not be much to visit on Tsing Yi, as a bridge to Lantau and the airport, it’s an equally vital location – much like how the fortified bridge at The Twins acts as the main route between Winterfell to Riverrun.
+Still, while there might not be much to visit on Tsing Yi, but as a bridge to Lantau and the airport, it’s an equally vital location.

 Dorne is a remote region of Westeros with a reputation for sexual licentiousness.
 Sounds exactly like Discovery Bay, then.
 Okay, all those rumours of orgies and swinging in DB have never been proven, but there’s no smoke without fire, right?